Home » Are Your Business Emails Being Ignored?

 Speaking from experience, some do not respond intentionally.
 You may hear, “I don’t have enough time…” or, “Yes, I choose to ignore some people and don’t care if they like it or not!”
 Yeah, that’s a great way to run a business.

 Many times, it is nothing personal.
 The lack of reply reflects more on them than you.
-They are too busy doing whatever it is they feel more important than taking a moment to acknowledge your email.
+They are too busy doing whatever it is they feel is more important than taking a moment to acknowledge your email.

 If it’s not you, what then?